adrianotavares/javaplaygroung/README.md

 The content of this project is inspired by Weberton's Blog, which provides valuable insights and examples of algorithms in Java.
 This project uses Maven for dependency management and build automation.

+Algoritms included:

+- Reverses a string using a loop
+- Reverses a string using StringBuilder
+- Reverses a string using recursion
+- Checks if a string is a palindrome
+- Checks if two strings are anagrams using sorting
+- Checks if two strings are anagrams using character counting
+- Bublle Sort
+- Merge Sort
+- Quick Sort

 ## Getting Started

 To get started with this project, you need to have JDK and Maven installed.
 You can build the project using the following command: